-But if ti's known for anything, it's the history made when the 100m world record was beaten by Usain Bolt.
-Known as "the race of the century" it featured the great sprinters of the modern age: Usain Bolt, Justin Gatlin, Johan Blake and Asafa Powell.
+But if it's known for anything, it's the history made when the 100m world record was beaten by Usain Bolt.
+Known as "the race of the century" it featured the great sprinters of the modern age: Usain Bolt, Justin Gatlin, Johan Blake, and Asafa Powell.

 Hammers and Bubbles

 Today it's home to West Ham United, a team that transcends football.
-Film fans might recognise the club, as they are perhaps best known internationally for appearing in films such as Green Street.
+Film fans might recognize the club, as they are perhaps best known internationally for appearing in films such as Green Street.

 The club took over the stadium in 2016, following the demolition of Upton Park, their old home since 1904.
-Their fans are known as "hammers", tools which appear on the badge and which come from their history as the team of the Thames Ironworks.
+Their fans are known as "hammers", tools that appear on the badge and which come from their history as the team of the Thames Ironworks.

 They are also known for the soap bubbles which float over the stadium during games, a reference to the club song "I’m Forever Blowing Bubbles".
 It makes for a unique atmosphere in the stadium, and any football fan would love to see this historic club play live.

-The Stadium Tour is one of the most complete in the United Kingdom - you can tour the entirity of the modern stadium full of history - a unique combination!
+The Stadium Tour is one of the most complete in the United Kingdom - you can tour the entirety of the modern stadium full of history - a unique combination!